josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 With terminal-phase Guidance Navigation and Control in the news lately with the (qualified) success of [Intuitive Machines](https://spacenews.com/im-1-lunar-lander-tipped-over-on-its-side/) and [JAXA's](https://www.pbs.org/newshour/science/japans-1st-moon-lander-has-hit-its-target-but-it-appears-to-be-upside-down) lunar landers, I wanted to provide an approachable look at the mathematics of rocket landing, and the ways it's both easier and harder than you might expect.
 {: .notice}

-To me, there's nothing more awe-inspiring than watching [rockets land autonomously](https://www.youtube.com/watch?v=lw3KEg6b6bE) (fun fact: I teared up watching this while finding the video for this post), and in fact watching this as a college freshman with the rocketry team was what inspired me to become a Guidance Navigation and Control (GN&C) Engineer at SpaceX[^1] in the first place.
+To me, there's nothing more awe-inspiring than watching [rockets land autonomously](https://www.youtube.com/watch?v=lw3KEg6b6bE), and in fact watching this as a college freshman with the rocketry team was what inspired me to become a Guidance Navigation and Control (GN&C) Engineer at SpaceX[^1] in the first place.

 But trajectory optimization and GN&C in general is notoriously math heavy and intimidating to learn - any primer on the subject I've encountered online either brushes over the math entirely ("the rocket uses grid fins for control") or mentions semidefinite matrices within the first two paragraphs.
 For a beginner genuinely interested in the subject, neither is ideal.